 Saving for your financial future

-For many people, financial security will have moved up their list of priorities in 2020.
+For many people, financial security will have moved up their list of priorities in recent times.
 COVID-19 has shown that it's always possible for unforeseen, uncontrollable events to come along and have an enormous impact on our lives.

 One of the biggest benefits of regular saving is that you can limit your money worries at times like these by giving yourself a financial safety net.